 The school has a strong sporting reputation, which perhaps stems from the schools traditional roots.
-The main sports are football, rugby and cricket, tennis and hockey, with weekly fixtures in the first three.
-New netball courts have just been installed, and from September netball will also be played.
+The main sports are football, rugby, cricket, netball and hockey.

 Children here do sport every day for an hour, and much of it is outside.
 All children also have swimming lessons.

 Children here go on to some prestigious schools, and that’s one of the reasons parents are attracted to Aldro.
-Of the 2020 cohort, the majority went to Charterhouse in Godalming, with others gaining places at Eton, Harrow, Winchester, King Edward’s Witley, Lancing College, Bradfield College, Wellington Collge, Sherborne School, Tonbridge School, RGS Guildford, St John’s Leatherhead, Abingdon, Canford, Churchers, Marlborough and Uppingham.
+The 2021 cohort accepted places at Bradfield College, Charterhouse, Churcher’s College, Cranleigh School, Eton, King Edward’s Witley, Lord Wandsworth College, Marlborough, RGS Guildford, Seaford College, Sherborne School, Tonbridge and Wellington College.

-Chris Carlier is fairly new to the school having arrived about a year ago from Bradfield College in Reading, where he had been for 21 years, the last 14 as a Senior Housemaster.
-He’s settled in well at Aldro, and lives in the school campus with his wife and youngest child who is a pupil.
+Chris Carlier has been the head master here since September 2019 coming from Bradfield College in Reading, where he had been for 21 years, 14 as a Senior Housemaster.
+He lives on the school campus with his wife and youngest child, of three, who is a pupil.

 Boarding at Aldro can be full-time or part-time.
 It’s part of the process of preparing the pupils for their next schools – many of which are boarding – and many of the pupils will gradually build up the number of boarding days as they move through the school.

-It has to be the lake big lake, with the treehouse island in the centre of it, and the fact that rowing and sailing is a big thing at the school.
+It has to be the lake big lake, with the treehouse island in the centre of it, and the fact that rowing and sailing is a big thing at this school.

 WRAP AROUND CARE